settlemint/docs/docs/developer-guides/connect-frontend.md

 ---
-title: Connect A Front End - NextJS
+title: Connect a Front End - NextJS
 description: A Guide to Connecting a Frontend to Your Blockchain Application
 sidebar_position: 2
 keywords: [frontend, nextjs, web3auth, polygon, erc20]